awsdocs/aws-cloudformation-user-guide/doc_source/registry.md

 # Using the AWS CloudFormation registry<a name="registry"></a>

-The CloudFormation registry lists the extensions, both private and public \(AWS\), that are available for use in your CloudFormation account\.
-An extension is an artifact, registered in the CloudFormation Registry, which augments the functionality of CloudFormation in a native manner\.
+The *CloudFormation registry* lists private and public extensions that are available for use in your CloudFormation account\. *Extensions* are artifacts registered in the CloudFormation registry that augments the functionality of CloudFormation resources and properties\.
+For example, `AWS::MyService::MyResource` can be registered in your account and used like any other CloudFormation resource\.
 Extensions can be written by Amazon, APN partners, Marketplace sellers, and the developer community\.
 Extensions include CloudFormation items such as resource types and modules\.

+## Getting started<a name="registry-getting-started"></a>

+Get started with the CloudFormation registry by:
++ Modeling — Create and validate a schema that acts as the authoritative description of your resource\.
+For more information, see [Modeling resource types for use in AWS CloudFormation](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-model.html)\.
++ Developing — Write a handler that defines your core operations, such as; `Create`, `Read`, `Update`, `Delete`, and `List`, and test it\.
+For more information, see [Developing resource types for use in AWS CloudFormation templates](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-develop.html)\.
++ Register — Register your provider with CloudFormation so that it can be used in your templates\.
+For more information, see [Registering resource types for use in AWS CloudFormation templates](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-develop.html)\.

+The CloudFormation registry provides per\-account, per\-region storage for your resource providers\.

 ## Private and public extensions<a name="registry-public-private"></a>

 *Private* extensions are those extensions that you have explicitly registered for use in your AWS account\.
-These may be extensions you've created yourself, as well as ones shared with you\.
+These may be extensions you've created yourself, in addition to ones shared with you\.
 You can use the [CloudFormation CLI](https://github.com/aws-cloudformation/aws-cloudformation-rpdk), an open\-source tool for resource management, to create private extensions\.
 For more information, see the [CloudFormation Command Line Interface User Guide](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html)\.

 **Note**
 Using private *resource* types, a specific kind of extension, in your CloudFormation stacks incurs charges to your account\.
 This is because private resource types implement custom logic that runs during resource create, read, update, list, and delete operations\.
 This is in addition to any charges incurred for the resources created\.
 For more information, see [AWS CloudFormation pricing](https://aws.amazon.com/cloudformation/pricing/)\.

 *Public* extensions are those provided by AWS to manage specific AWS service resources\.

 ## Registering extensions in CloudFormation<a name="registry-register"></a>

 To use private extensions, either ones you develop yourself, or types shared with you, you must first register them with CloudFormation, in the accounts and regions in which you want to use them\.
 Once you're registered an extension, it will appear in the CloudFormation registry for that account and region, and you can use it in your stack templates\.

 You can register an extension using the [register\-type](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/register-type.html) command of the AWS CLI, or using the `[submit](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-submit.html)` command of the CloudFormation CLI\.
 To register an extension using the CloudFormation CLI, see [Registering extensions](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-register.html) in the *CloudFormation CLI User Guide*\.

 ### IAM permissions for registering a resource type<a name="registry-register-permissions"></a>